IMTtugraz/PyQMRI/paper.md

 new models can be introduced via a simple text file, utilizing the power of `SymPy` to generate numerical models as well as their partial derivatives in Python.
 Fitting can be initiated via a command line interface (CLI) or by importing the package into a Python script.
 Due to `PyQMRI`'s OpenCL backend, no vendor specific hardware restrictions are present.
-However, current limitations of the `gpyfft` package used to wrap the `clfft` constrain the use to GPU devices only.
+However, current limitations of the `gpyfft` package, used to wrap the `clfft`, constrain the use to GPU devices only.
 A switch to other `clfft` wrappers might solve this limitation in future releases, but `gpyfft` is the only one that currently supports fast non-power-of-two transformations up to 13.

 `PyQMRI` and its predecessors have been succesfully used in several scientific